 2:1 Therefore thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things- in 1:32, men agree that sin should be judged, but they condone it in others and practise it themselves.
 In this verse, however, the apostle speaks to a class of men drawn from Jew and Gentile, (since he shows the danger of judgement for both, verses 9-11) who condemn sin in others, and thereby condemn themselves.
 The Son of God is the only one charged with the task of judging, John 5:22,23,27-29.

 2:3 And thinkest thou this O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgement of God?- “How shall we escape, if we neglect so great salvation?”
 Hebrews 2:3.
 Judgement is inescapable as far as unrepentant sinners are concerned.
-Heaven and earth flee away from His Judgement Throne, Revelation 20:11, so although they may try to hide, there will be nowhere to flee to.
+Heaven and earth flee away from His Judgement Throne, Revelation 20:11, so although they may try to hide, there will be no place to which to flee.

 2:6 Who will render to every man according to his deeds- what is within the heart is expressed in actions, see Mark 7:14-23, Eccles.12:14, and those actions will receive judgement appropriate to each one, see Revelation 20:12,13.
 Verse 7 does not contradict later truth that justification is by faith alone, and not by works.
 This passage shows that Paul is in agreement with James that faith without works is dead.
 If a person patiently continues in well-doing, he does so because he has repented before God and been created anew, see James 1:18-25; 2 Corinthians 5:17,21; 1 John 3:6-10.